 Polonium-210

-Polonium-210 is a highly radioactive element known for its slow but deadly radiation poisoning after ingestion or inhalation.
+Polonium-210 is a highly radioactive element known for severe internal radiation poisoning after ingestion or inhalation.
 It emits alpha particles that damage internal tissues progressively.

-Symptoms include severe bone marrow suppression leading to immune failure and multi-organ damage developing over days to weeks.
+Symptoms can include nausea, vomiting, bone marrow suppression, immune failure, and multi-organ damage developing over days to weeks, depending on the amount absorbed.

 The Science Behind Slow Poisoning Symptoms